What Is the Bankruptcy Means Test?

 Most people pass the means test simply because their “current monthly income” is low enough.
 If your “current monthly income” is no more than the specific dollar amount that is applicable to your state and size of family, then you do not need to go through the much more complicated expenses side of the test.

-- Broad definition of income: The income counted during that six-month period is not just your “taxable income,” but virtually every bit of income you’ve gotten from all sources during those six months.
+- Broad definition of income: The income counted during that six-month period is not just your “taxable income,” but virtually every bit of income you’ve received from all sources during those six months.
 This includes employment income such as your gross salary, wages, bonuses, and tips; business income (gross receipts minus “ordinary and necessary business expenses”); and income from almost all other sources, including child and spousal support, insurance settlements, unemployment benefits, retirement income, cash gifts, and gambling winnings.
 The exception: exclude all types of Social Security income.

 Add up every dollar of applicable income received during the appropriate 6-month period, then take that 6-month total and divide it by six to come up with a monthly average, the “current monthly income.”